Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Introduction

 \section{Introduction}

 Safety is a fundamental requirement for autonomous systems operating in dynamic, uncertain environments, such as autonomous driving and human-robot interactions.
-To achieve safe control in real-world scenarios, it is crucial to account for the presence of \emph{uncontrollable agents} in the environment~\cite{sadigh2016planning}.
-A particular challenge arises when these environments involve \emph{coupled agents}, in which the behavior of an uncontrollable agent depends on the state of the controllable system~\cite{fisac2019hierarchical, wang2024s4tp}.
+To achieve safe control in real-world scenarios, it is crucial to account for the presence of \emph{uncontrollable agents} in the environment~(\cite{sadigh2016planning}).
+A particular challenge arises when these environments involve \emph{coupled agents}, in which the behavior of an uncontrollable agent depends on the state of the controllable system~(\cite{fisac2019hierarchical, wang2024s4tp}).
 For example, in autonomous driving, a pedestrian may slow down or change direction in response to an approaching vehicle.
 This coupling significantly complicates both prediction and planning, as the evolution of each agent is no longer independent.

 Another fundamental challenge comes from the unknown nature of the internal decision-making processes of uncontrollable agents.
 Classical robust control approaches often assume worst-case disturbances, which can lead to overly conservative behaviors and poor scalability, particularly in interactive environments.
-While stochastic control frameworks, such as chance-constrained model predictive control~\cite{blackmore2011chance,cc-scp}, model agent behaviors as known stochastic processes to provide probabilistic safety guarantees, the true distributions governing these behaviors are typically unknown, and the underlying optimization problems are analytically intractable.
+Stochastic control frameworks, such as chance-constrained MPC, model agent behaviors as known stochastic processes to provide probabilistic safety guarantees~(\cite{blackmore2011chance,cc-scp}).
+However, the true distributions governing these behaviors are typically unknown, rendering the underlying optimization problems analytically intractable.